A Unified Numerical Framework for Turbulent Convection and Phase-Change Dynamics in Coupled Fluid-Porous Systems: Introduction

-The structure of this paper is organized as follows. $\S$\ref{sec:mod} details the mushy layer’s mathematical formulation and the unified governing equations for the coupled fluid-porous system.
-The numerical methodology, including the temporal discretization scheme, the operator-splitting algorithm for the momentum equation, and the projection method, is described in $\S$\ref{sec:dis}.
-Extensive validation of the model against a series of benchmark problems is presented in $\S$\ref{sec:res}, covering scenarios from channel flow and thermal convection to phase-change and double-diffusive convection.
+The structure of this paper is organized as follows. $\S$\ref{sec:mod} provides the details about the unified governing equations for the coupled fluid-porous system.
+The numerical methodology, including the temporal discretization scheme, the operator-splitting algorithm for the momentum equation, and the projection method, are described in $\S$\ref{sec:method}.
+Validations of the model against a series of benchmark problems are presented in $\S$\ref{sec:cases}.
 Finally, $\S$\ref{sec:con} summarizes the main conclusions and discusses potential applications of the developed framework.